 Excepted from the 2019 Plaintiff Settlement Class (including Plaintiff Settlement Subclass A and Plaintiff Settlement Subclass B) are those persons who were included among the Plaintiff Settlement Class paid in connection with the 2017 Defendant Class Settlement.

-Status of the Defendant Class
+The Defendant Class

 The Class Representative for the Defendant Class – Bruce Patner d/b/a Patner Properties – mounted a vigorous defense on behalf of the Defendant Class.
 Nonetheless, on November 14, 2016, follow briefing and oral argument, the Circuit Court for Montgomery County issued an Order finding that the following Parking Lot owners, managers and agents properly should be certified and treated as a Defendant Class: